wtre/iBMSC/README.md

   * Hold Alt to change the sub value
   * For example, Shift+Alt+Comma = divide the sub value by 3 (rounded)
 * Added shortcut for scrolling through #WAV selection (Shift+Scroll).
+* Added shortcut for defining measures with Time Selection Tool (Insert).

 ## New dialog/option boxes